-Our central purpose is to ensure that all children at Dronfield Henry Fanshawe School achieve the highest standards of which they are capable.
-These standards will apply to all that children do, whether in the classroom, on the sports field, in concert or on stage, or in the extensive range of other opportunities we offer to students at all stages of their education.
+Our central purpose is to ensure that all students at Dronfield Henry Fanshawe School achieve the highest standards of which they are capable.
+These standards will apply to all that our students do.
+This may be in the classroom, on the sports field, in concert or on stage, or in the extensive range of other opportunities we offer to students at all stages of their education at DHFS.

 Our curriculum aims should enable all young people to become:

-- Successful students, who enjoy learning, make progress and achieve.
-They develop a fascination about the world around them
+- successful students, who enjoy learning, make progress and achieve, with a fascination for the world around them

-- Confident individuals who are able to live safe, healthy and fulfilling lives.
-They develop a range of social skills and can interact with people of varying backgrounds and cultures
+- confident individuals who are able to live safe, healthy and fulfilling lives with a range of social skills and the ability to interact with people of varying backgrounds and cultures

-- Responsible citizens who make a positive contribution to society and allows them to uphold the fundamental British values of democracy, the rule of law and individual liberty.
-They will also make contributions to our local community through school based and local activities
+- responsible citizens who make a positive contribution to society and uphold the fundamental British values of democracy, the rule of law and individual liberty, and make contributions to our local community through school based and local activities

 Students will develop culturally by understanding that Britain has been shaped by a number of differing cultures over time.
 They will develop their understanding of democracy and parliamentary affairs as well as an appreciation and participation in the arts, sports and culture activities.
 Our young people will develop their own spirituality, reflecting on the beliefs.

-All our students, regardless of their gender, colour, creed, ability, background or disadvantage, will be exposed to a curriculum which is broad, balanced, relevant, differentiated and coherent and which displays continuity and progression.
+All of our students, regardless of their gender, ethnicity, sexuality, creed, ability, background, disadvantage, or any other characteristic, will be exposed to a curriculum which is broad, balanced, relevant, differentiated and coherent and which displays continuity and progression.
 All students will achieve their full potential by developing into autonomous individuals, able to make valued judgments about their lives as individuals and as members of communities.
 The school will be an ordered and orderly community, geared to provide the support essential for students to succeed.
 Every student will be expected to experience success.

 Our curriculum values relate to: